Beyond Euclid: An Illustrated Guide to Modern Machine Learning with Geometric, Topological, and Algebraic Structures: Elements of Non-Euclidean Geometry

 \subsection{Geometry: Measurements}

 A \textbf{manifold} is a continuous space that locally ``resembles'' (is homeomorphic to) Euclidean space in the neighborhood of every point.
 In other words, it is locally linear, and it does not intersect itself.
 Though locally it resembles flat space, its global shape may exhibit curvature.
 Without additional structure, the manifold can be seen as a soft and elastic surface.
-To give it more rigid, definite form, a manifold can be equipped with a notion of \textit{distance} between points, that freezes how far each point is from each other, and therefore freezes the overall shape of the manifold.
+Introducing a notion of \textit{distance} gives the manifold a more definite structure, as enforcing how far apart points are constrains its overall geometry.

-There are two main approaches to defining a distance on the manifold, which turn it into either (i) a metric space, where an extrinsic distance may be chosen independently of the manifold's properties, or into (ii) a length space (also called path-metric spaces), where the \textbf{distance} between two points on the manifold is defined intrinsically by the infimum of the length of curves connecting the points.
-Within this paper, we focus on length spaces.
-A powerful way of establishing a notion of distance for this approach is to consider a \textbf{Riemannian manifold}, that is: a smooth manifold equipped with a positive definite inner product on the tangent space at every point on the manifold.
-This family of inner products defines the \textbf{Riemannian metric}, which defines the lengths of tangent vectors at a given point on the manifold and the angle between them.
-Ultimately, the Riemannian metric induces a distance along a curve of the manifold through integration of its tangent vector.
-A \textbf{geodesic} generalizes the Euclidean concept of a ``straight line'' to curved manifolds.
+There are several approaches to defining a distance on the manifold.
+A powerful method is to use a \textbf{Riemannian manifold}, which can be thought of as a smooth high-dimensional surface that locally resembles flat Euclidean space but may curve globally.
+To measure distance on such a surface, we use a \textbf{Riemannian metric}.
+Intuitively, this acts like a local ruler at each point, telling us how to measure lengths of curves that pass through that point.
+Mathematically, it is defined as \textcolor{black}{a positive definite inner product that varies smoothly on the tangent space at each point}.
+By integrating these local measurements along a curve, we can compute the total distance along that curve.
+A \textbf{geodesic} generalizes the Euclidean concept of a ``straight line'' to curved Riemannian manifolds.
 A Riemannian geodesic is a curve that traces the locally shortest path between two points.

 There exist different flavors of Riemannian manifolds, such as the spheres, hyperbolic spaces, and tori.
 We consider these spaces to be generalizations of the continuous Euclidean space.
 Indeed, Euclidean spaces are globally flat, while spheres, hyperbolic spaces and tori can exhibit curvature \textemdash as illustrated in Figure~\ref{fig:elements_geometry}.
-It is no coincidence that the manifolds most commonly studied in the literature\textemdash the Euclidean space, the hypersphere, and the hyperbolic space\textemdash are the three manifolds of constant curvature.
-The Euclidean space has curvature 0, the sphere (and hyperspheres) have curvature 1, while the hyperbolic spaces have curvature -1.
-The uniformity of their curvature makes them simpler to model than more general, arbitrary manifolds.